 So, what does this look like in practice?
 For me, it means making sure that I get enough sleep every night, taking regular breaks during the day (so that my brain doesn’t overheat), and getting out of the office at least once or twice a week (so that I can stay connected with friends and family).

 Professional burnout is almost always caused by a lack of boundaries around what is and isn’t acceptable.
 It’s important to check in with yourself and be deeply honest about the life you want to have, the life you’re currently living, and what needs to change.

 For me, as a recovering people pleaser, I needed to be honest about the fact that I wasn’t bringing my best self when I was burning the candle at both ends.
 I needed to set healthy boundaries around my work/life balance.
-I work in a fast-paced industry so not checking my email outside of work hours didn’t feel feasible but I do not respond to anything outside of work hours that isn’t urgent.
+This is because I work in a fast-paced industry.
+So, not checking my email outside of work hours didn’t feel feasible but I do not respond to anything outside of work hours that isn’t urgent.
 I turn my internal team comms to “do not disturb” outside of 9 – 5.
-I don’t check emails on vacation.
+Now, I don’t check emails on vacation.
 I take more time off.
 My job also ebbs and flows, there are weeks I have 45+ hours of work, so in the weeks when things are slower, I take the time away from my computer to enjoy it.
-I stopped making myself feel guilty for not being chained to my computer.
+I stopped feeling guilty about leaving my desk.